Skip to content

 • conditional expressions

-Logical expressions are short-circuited: as soon as the truth value is known, the remaining subexpressions are not evaluated.
-For instance:
+Logical expressions are short-circuited, which means that as soon as their truth value is known, the remaining subexpressions are not evaluated.

 (2/1 == 1) or (2/2 == 1) or (2/3 == 2)